The Anglican Communion

 Being part of a diocese means being part of a community that prays for each other and supports one another.
 Forming strong relationships with other Christians helps us work toward Christ’s desire that “we all may be one.”

-St. Barnabas has especially strong relationships with two sister parishes in our diocese with whom we partner for various outreach ministries: St. Luke’s, Cleveland and Church of the Redeemer, Lorain.
+St. Barnabas has an especially strong relationship with St. Luke’s, Cleveland with whom we partner for various outreach ministries.

 We are led by the Rt.
 Rev. Anne B. Jolly, the current Bishop of Ohio, whose seat is at Trinity Cathedral in Cleveland.